manishapme/eatsbay/recipes/pasta/pesto.md

 # Pesto

 ## Ingredients
-- 3 cups basil leaves
+- 3 cups basil leaves (or parsley if using walnuts)
 - 1/2 c nuts (walnut or pine) lightly toasted
 - 4 cloves garlic or 1 tsp granulated
 - 1/2 c olive oil